 Using a weekly childcare planner for au pairs also helps create structure, promotes consistency, and encourages open communication.
 It empowers your au pair to plan their time outside of work—whether that's for socializing, attending classes, or exploring the local area—and shows respect for their time, making it easier for them to recharge during off-duty hours and fully engage when they're on.

-Key rules to keep in mind when creating their weekly schedule
+Key rules to keep in mind when creating your weekly schedule

 As a host family, it's essential to follow both U.S. Department of State regulations and Cultural Care guidelines regarding your au pair's on-duty hours.
 These limits are taken seriously, and exceeding them can lead to removal from the program.

-Know the program limits: maximum hours and rest time
+Know the legal limits: maximum hours and rest time

 Au pairs can provide up to 45 hours of childcare per week, with a limit of 10 hours a day.
 They're also entitled to at least 1.5 consecutive days off each week and two full weeks (or 14 calendar days) of paid vacation during their program year.